GehanYangFS/CSCI599/unreal/README.md

 How to make dark environment for unreal:
 1. Find the light Source in the unreal world.
 2. change the "y" in rotation to "90".
+3. change the "overall color" of "SkyShereBlueprint" to Black color.